BenRoshan100/BenRoshan100/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=benroshan100&style=flat-square)
 <p>
   <em>
 One year's worth of experience as Data Analyst for a fintech firm.
 Specialized in crunching numbers with the help of SQL and generate automated reports with the help of Python.
 Curated critical KPI metrics which has a significant impact on business drivers.
-Have also developed multiple dashboards via Quicksight and Google Data Studio which has helped business steer into making better data driven decisions.
-Tech stack : Python, R SQL Quicksight, Tableau, PowerBI
+Have also developed multiple dashboards via Quicksight and Google Data Studio which has helped business steer into making better data driven decisions.<br> <b>Tech stack : Python, R, SQL, Quicksight, Tableau, PowerBI <b>
   </em>
  </p>